yvnnhong/cse12-lab1/README.md

 # cse12-lab1
-CSE 12 Lab 1 Repo
+Yvonne Hong CSE 12 Lab 1 Repo
+Some text to put in my ReadMe file